nycksw/ocd/README.md

 done
 ```

 For example, to source a specific config on a machine whose short hostname is `lurkstation`, I put it in a file called `$HOME/.bashrc_lurkstation`.
-This eliminates the need for a more complicated templating system to accommodate different machines.
-One repo, one branch, one set of dotfiles.
+This removes the need for a more complex templating.
+One repo, one branch, one set of files.

 ### Branches for Dotfiles